mit-rss/path_planning/README.md

 The tips and tricks section includes pointers on how to discretize your search space, including alternatives to the regular grid.

 [This source](https://www.redblobgames.com/pathfinding/a-star/introduction.html) includes a friendly introduction and comparison between A*, Dijkstra's, and BFS.

+If your team is planning on using a type of best-first search such as Dijkstra's or A\*, we highly recommend looking into using
+[priority queues](https://docs.python.org/3/library/heapq.html) to improve your runtime.

 ### Sampling-based Planning